Verdify

 Who should use the AI Control Loop Blueprint?

-Use it when a workflow has a measured feedback loop involving agents, tools, approvals, systems of record, telemetry, and real consequences.
+Use it when a workflow has a measured feedback loop involving AI, human judgment, tools, approvals, systems of record, telemetry, outcomes, and real consequences.

 Is the blueprint only for greenhouse or physical systems?